mattermost/docs/source/install/install-kubernetes-cluster.rst

 Kubernetes-specific CLI tool, `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`__, also needs to be installed and configured.

-It’s recommended that you have an understanding of basic Kubernetes concepts (such as deployments, pods) and actions (such as start, stop, redeploy, update).
+It’s recommended that you have an understanding of basic Kubernetes concepts (such as deployments, pods) and actions (such as applying manifests, viewing pod logs).
 It's also advisable to consult the `official Kubernetes setup documentation <https://kubernetes.io/docs/setup/>`__ on how to set up a cluster in your environment.
 If you’re unsure about which environment you want to use for your Kubernetes cluster, we suggest using a managed service such as as `Amazon EKS <https://aws.amazon.com/eks/>`__, `Azure Kubernetes Service <https://azure.microsoft.com/en-ca/services/kubernetes-service/>`__, `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__,